Water scarcity affects not only Mexico but many other nations worldwide.

 Cisterns are tanks that need to be built underground and are usually built before a house is built.

-Whether you have a tinaco or a cistern, itโs also important to keep an eye at your water levels or set up a digital scale.
+Whether you have a tinaco or a cistern, keeping an eye on your water levels or setting up a digital scale is important.
 That way, you can call a company to fill your tanks with water before you accidentally run out.

 Additional Reading- The Questions You Should Ask BEFORE Renting in Mexico